duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-owner-1

-**Q:** Why must the Product Owner be a single person, not a committee, and what risks arise if this principle is violated?
+**Q:** {Interrogate} Why must the Product Owner be a single person, not a committee, and what risks arise if this principle is violated?

 - Vietnamese outline:
   - Question: